openid/openid4vp_ble/main.md

 The URL starts with the custom scheme `OVPBLE`.
 The encoding of the actual data in the URL path follows the same rules given in (#connection-ble):

-* The first part delimited by a "_" is a human readable identifier of the Verifier (RP)
+* The first part delimited by a "_" is a human readable identifier of the Verifier (RP).
+The first "_" in the advertisement should be used a delimiter.
+Other "_" could be associate with base64url.
-* The rest of the path contains the first 10 bytes of the verifier's ephemeral X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).
+* The rest of the path contains the verifier's ephemeral X25519 key in hex encoding (as defined in Section 5 of [@!RFC4648]).

-Here is an example:
+Sample QR Code

 ```
-OVPBLE://STADIONENTRANCE_hSDwCYkwp1R0iw
+OPENID4VP://connect?name=STADIONENTRANCE&key=8520f0098930a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a&nonce=6e91ab1b48396d3e
 ```

+How the connection setup request reaches a Wallet of a user's choice that capable of handling the request is out of scope of this specification(i.e. the usage of the Custom URL Schemes, Claimed URLs, etc.).
+The most certain way for a QR code to reach a target Wallet is to use a camera feature in a Wallet Application itself to scan a QR code.

 # OpenID4VP Request over BLE